Jessica-wxb/learngit/readme.txt

-Jessica is a bad girl
+Git is a distributed version control system.
-Jessica is a good sister
+Git is free software.